 Seahorses in pairs or groups can be an exciting addition to a saltwater aquarium.
-The Tigertail Seahorse species is fairly common in the aquarium trade.
-Even better, Tigertails are easy to breed and will do well and reproduce regularly if offered a proper diet on a regular basis as well as safety from even perceived predation.
+The Tigertail Seahorse species is relatively common in the aquarium trade.
+Even better, Tigertails are easy to breed and will do well and regularly reproduce if they're offered a proper diet regularly and are provided safety from even perceived predation.

 |Origin||Indo-Pacific tropical waters around Malaysia and Singapore and as far east as the Philippines.|

 |Breeding||Eggs laid in the male's pouch|

 The Tigertail Seahorse comes from the Western Central Pacific.
 It is found off the shores of Malaysia, Thailand, Singapore, Vietnam, and the Philippines.
 They generally travel in pairs, often in sponge gardens and floating seaweed gardens such as kelp and sargassum.
 Their habitat, subtidal aquatic beds and coral reefs, is threatened by climate change.
 Seahorses are also collected in large quantities for use in Chinese herbal medicine.

 Tigertail Seahorses are long black and yellow fish with long snouts, prehensile tails, and 16–19 pectoral fins.
 Their coloring may vary by gender, with males being blacker and females being yellower.
 They wear a bony "coronet" of five rounded spines and have spines on their cheeks and noses.
 They have alternating tiger-striped rings from their bellies to the tips of their tails.
 Instead of scales, they have thick skin over boney rings.
 Their coloring and their physiology both help protect them from predators.